📑 Table of contents

 - History of governance controversies

-Best for: General users, businesses, projects needing a full ecosystem.
+Best for: mainstream users, businesses, projects requiring a complete ecosystem.

 Strengths:

-- Gemini Flash is free and highly capable
+- Gemini Flash is free and very capable

 - Free Google AI Studio for prototyping